Cni Research Limited

 DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENTS

-During the year in accordance with the Companies Act 2013 and relevant provision ofSEBI (listing obligation and disclosure requirement) Regulation 2015 the Boardre-constituted some of its Committees.
+During the year in accordance with the Companies Act 2013 and relevant provision ofSEBI (listing obligation and disclosure requirement) Regulation 2015 the Boardre-constituted some of its committees.
 There are currently Three Committees on our Boardwhich are as follows:

 a.
 Audit Committee

 b.
 Stakeholders' Relationship Committee

-3. Nomination and remuneration Committee
+c.
+Nomination and Remuneration Committee